Public Outreach:

 The PGDP Virtual Museum (VM) is an ongoing project that involves development of an interactive website detailing the history of the PGDP from ‘The Need for Uranium’ through site construction, enrichment operations, site missions, and remediation of environmental impacts.

 In late 2016 KRCEE organized a PGDP VM Project Team comprised of DOE, DOE contractors, PPPO contractors, UK-CoD PIs, UK-CoD graduate students.
-The PGDP VM Project Team was tasked to augment information on the beta Virtual Museum website with information released from the PGDP ‘Vault’ and ‘hands on’ information from a retired PGDP site historian.
+The PGDP VM Project Team was tasked to augment information on the beta Virtual Museum website with information released from the PGDP “vault” and “hands on” information from a retired PGDP site historian.

-The PGDP VM Project Team supplemented the Beta VM content with several additional museum displays including a page highlighting Site ‘Missions’ and an expanded timeline that focused on four timeline themes: 1) History of Paducah and the Jackson Purchase; 2) History of Nuclear Science Leading to Nuclear Energy; 3) PGDP Site History; and 4) History of Environmental Regulations and PGDP Environmental Accomplishments.
+The PGDP VM Project Team supplemented the Beta VM content with several additional museum displays including a page highlighting Site “missions” and an expanded timeline that focused on four timeline themes: 1) History of Paducah and the Jackson Purchase; 2) History of Nuclear Science Leading to Nuclear Energy; 3) PGDP Site History; and 4) History of Environmental Regulations and PGDP Environmental Accomplishments.

 The VM Project Team submitted and posted a Draft Final Virtual Museum in 2018.
 The PGDP Virtual Museum was released in September 2021 following completion of a formal DOE security review.

-Project Participants:
+Project Team:

 Anne Filson, Professor, College of Design, University of Kentucky (Co-PI)